MakannyaBergiziGa/makannya-bergizi-ga/README.md

 # End of README!

-will this gallery be updated next school year? maybe! but this little side project consumed my focus for the past semester.
+will this gallery be updated next school year? maybe! but this little side project consumed my focus for the past semester. so i probably wont update it!